cjsimpson/pyGradleConfig/README.md

-# Python Gradle Plugin
+# PyFusion

-IntelliJ and Gradle plugins to allow configuring Python in IntelliJ projects via Gradle.
+PyFusion is an IntelliJ and Gradle plugin which work together to allow configuring Python projects in IntelliJ projects via Gradle.

 #### Gradle Plugin